Lfd4/dodocker/README.md

 Installation
 ============

-You have two options:
+For basic usage choose option 1 or 2.
+Option 3 is more involved and probably not what you want.

+1. Easy install

+Run `eval $(docker run nawork/dodocker alias)` inside the dodocker directory.
+This will provide you with the command `dodocker` which is an alias that will call docker run nawork/dodocker

-1. Build your own environment
+2. Building your own dodocker

+Check out dodocker from github.
+In the dodocker directory run `docker build -t nawork/dodocker .`.
+After building is complete activate the alias with `eval $(docker run nawork/dodocker alias)`

+3. Install dodocker as a python package

 Please consulte the README.md file in the example directory.
-This is a complete setup and a starting point for creating an environment for building your own Debian and Ubuntu base images.
+This is a complete setup and a starting point for creating an environment for integrating dodocker in a building environment.

-2. Build within a dodocker image

-Run `docker build -t dodocker .` inside the dodocker directory.

-When built start dodocker into background:

-    docker run -v /var/run/docker.sock:/var/run/docker.sock \
-    	   -v hostvolumemount FIXME
-           -d dodocker

 Quick start